If you want to move out of your public housing property, you must tell your housing services officer in writing.

 - When you are leaving

-Contact your local office if you have any questions or need more information.
+Contact your local housing office using our online form if you have any questions or need more information.

 If you need to move out urgently, contact your housing services officer before you go.
 That way, we can discuss your needs and accommodation options.